William Ivens: Political career

-While still in prison, Ivens ran as a candidate of the Dominion Labour Party (DLP) in the provincial election of 1920, and was elected in the city of Winnipeg.
+While still in prison, Ivens ran as a candidate of the Dominion Labour Party (DLP) in the provincial election of 1920, and was successfully elected in the city of Winnipeg.
 Winnipeg, at the time, elected ten members by preferential balloting; Ivens finished fifth on the first count and was declared elected on the second after receiving transfers from DLP leader Fred Dixon.

+William was released on bail from prison on 29 February 1921, to cheering crowds of supporters, and by 4 March 1921 he was already in the Legislature taking part in debates.
+In 1926 he argued against capital punishment and in 1928 he supported a bill to introduce old age pensions.

 In late 1920, the DLP split into two factions via a fallout over the Winnipeg General Strike.
 Dixon, Ivens, Woodsworth and most others on the left of the DLP founded the new Independent Labour Party of Manitoba (ILP) in November 1920.

-He was re-elected in the provincial election of 1922, but was reduced to fourth place among the successful social democratic candidates and was not assured of re-election until the final count.
+William was re-elected in the provincial election of 1922, but was reduced to fourth place among the successful social democratic candidates and was not assured of re-election until the final count.

-In addition to his political career, Ivens also received a chiropractor's certificate in 1925 and practiced in the field.

-Ivens was re-elected in the elections of 1927 and 1932, though again trailing other successful social democratic candidates.
+Ivens was re-elected in the elections of 1927 and 1932, though again behind other successful social democratic candidates.
 He lost his seat in the provincial election of 1936.
 In 1940, Ivens ran unsuccessfully as an Ontario Cooperative Commonwealth Federation (CCF) candidate in the federal Kenora—Rainy River riding.
 He attempted a comeback in the election of 1941 as a candidate of the Manitoba Cooperative Commonwealth Federation, but was unsuccessful.
 Ivens remained active in the CCF after leaving the legislature but never held a seat.

+By the late 1920s, attendance at the Canadian Labour Churches has dwindled significantly and it was eventually superseded by a weekly Labour forum.
+William was a frequent guest speaker there.
+He published numerous pamphlets in the 1930s and 1940s on a wide variety of topics from the dangers of European fascism to concerns about local working conditions.

+In addition to his political and religious careers, Ivens also received a chiropractor's certificate from the Manitoba School of Chiropractic in 1925 and practiced in the field.
+He contributed numerous articles to The Chiropractor journal over the years, covering health, social and political topics.
+William's son Milton Henry Ivens also entered the medical profession as he emigrated to the United States and qualified as a physician.

 Death and legacy

-He died on June 20, 1957 in Chula Vista, California, at the age of 78.
-Ivens was interred in Elmwood Cemetery in Winnipeg, on July 12, 1957.
+He died on June 20, 1957 at the home of his son Dr Milton Henry Ivens in Chula Vista, California, at the age of 78.
+His body was repatriated to Canada and he was interred in Elmwood Cemetery in Winnipeg, on 12 July 1957.

 Ivens worked to create a better life for the working class of Manitoba.
 He preached within his Labour Church, supported strikers and worked as a politician to make change.